 And that's it for comics reviews; there's a lot of nifty stuff being done in comics these days that's neither the tedious rehashing of super-powered battles nor the lurid absurdity of the old undergrounds, but partaking of the best of both worlds.
 You can find this stuff at the better comic book shops.
 There's a lot of information on line, too -- I'm only going to provide one link for now, as a starter, but seek and ye shall find.

 For those who somehow stumbled in here by accident -- hi!
 I'm Lawrence Watt-Evans.
-I'm the author of more than two dozen novels and around a hundred short stories, as well as innumerable articles, comic scripts, poems, and other miscellany.
+I'm the author of more than three dozen novels and over a hundred short stories, as well as innumerable articles, comic scripts, poems, and other miscellany.
 This is my personal website, the Misenchanted Page; the name is a reference to my bestselling novel The Misenchanted Sword.